-The Pandas and Golden Bears interuniversity teams compete in the Canada West Universities Athletic Association (CWUAA) which is a member of Canadian Interuniversity Sport (CIS).
+Alberta is proud of its tremendous record of student and staff which is a member of Canadian Interuniversity Sport (CIS).
 The many championship banners in the Van Vliet Physical Education and Recreation Centre attest to the level of success achieved by individual student-athletes and teams in the 19 CIS sports.
-One of the proudest achievements, however, is the number of Academic All-Canadians that play on Pandas and Golden Bears teams.
-The University of Alberta has produced the highest number of Academic All-Canadians in Canada for eight of the past ten years.
+One of the proudest achievements, however, is the number of Academic

+All-Canadians that play on Pandas and Golden Bears teams.

+The University of Alberta has produced the highest number of

+Academic All-Canadians in Canada for eight of the past ten

-The Faculty is linked to the other health sciences Faculties on the U of A campus through the Coordinating Council of Health Sciences.
-The Council provides coordination for many collaborative interdisciplinary programs and projects.
-The Centre for Health Promotion Studies, the Centre for Neuroscience, and the Centre for Gerontology are three such joint ventures involving the Faculty.
+on the U of A campus through the Coordinating Council of

+Health Sciences.
+The Council provides coordination for many

+collaborative interdisciplinary programs and projects.
+The Centre for Health Promotion Studies, the Centre for Neuroscience, and the Centre for Gerontology are three such joint ventures involving programs, serving over 30,000 students in over 500 programs.

-If you have any questions about any aspect of our programs or activities, please contact us.
+If you have any questions about any aspect of our programs